Azure-Samples/azure-search-power-skills/Video/VideoIndexer/README.md

 }
 ```

+## Indexing the output of the Video Indexer Skill

-You will also need an indexer that points to the container where simplified insights are placed.
+Finally, you will need an indexer that indexes the contents of the container where simplified insights are placed.
 Here's an example of that.
 Notice how in this example we map the ```originalVideoEncodedMetadataPath``` and ```originalVideoName``` which identify the original video index item.

 | Blob Json Property | Description |
 | ---- | ---- |